 Celebrating New Year's Eve in Madrid and how we got it wrong by JetSettingFools.com

-New Year’s Eve In Madrid, Spain: How We Got It Wrong
+New Year’s Eve in Madrid, Spain: How We Got It Wrong

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Puerta del Sol, the plaza in the Madrid city center, was where the midnight action would be happening.
-Revelers gather around the base of the Casa de Correos building clock and count down to midnight.
+Puerta del Sol, the plaza in the Madrid city center, was where the midnight masquerading would be happening.
+Revelers gather around the base of the Casa de Correos building clock tower and count down to midnight.
 We were ready for an epic New Year in Madrid.
 However, we missed a few key details that rendered our plan utterly useless and we managed to get it all wrong.

-Read our story about how we spent our Madrid NYE – and then check out our tips for what to do in Madrid on New Year’s Eve!
+Read our story about how we spent our Madrid NYE – and then check out our tips for what to really do in Madrid on New Year’s Eve!

-New Year’s Eve in Spain
+Prepping for New Year’s Eve in Spain: Madrid Celebrations

-Madrid New Year’s Eve: What Happened To Us
+Madrid New Year’s Eve: What Went Wrong

 Madrid, Spain: New Year’s Eve Day

-As we headed back into the heart of Madrid in the early evening, we passed through Puerta del Sol where the Madrid New Year celebrations were due to take place.
+As we headed back into the heart of the city in the early evening, we passed through Puerta del Sol where the Madrid New Year celebrations were due to take place.
 We wanted to gauge just how Times Square-esque New Year’s Eve in Madrid would be.
 There was a heavy police presence and wandering tourists like ourselves, but no one was taking claim to their spot for the big ball drop.
 Odd, we thought.

 We moved on through Plaza Mayor, where we thought there would be more Madrid New Year’s Eve events, only to find nearly every restaurant in the square closed.
 The vendors from the Christmas Market in Plaza Mayor were already packing up for the day – and it wasn’t even dark yet.
 We had assumed the area around Plaza Mayor would be gearing up for a big New Year in Madrid, but it was quite the opposite scenario.
 Strange, we thought.